hpcleuven/VscDocumentation/source/leuven/tier2_hardware/2025_hardware.rst

 .. note::

-   The new cluster will have Rocky 9 as OS.
-You can already prepare for this:
+   The new compute nodes will run on Rocky Linux 9.
-   :ref:`migrate to Rocky 9 <wice_t2_leuven_rocky9>`
+   Note that also wICE :ref:`will migrate to this OS <wice_t2_leuven_rocky9>` in November.
+   Use the reservation as described to prepare for this.

 Hardware details
 ----------------